 A Yeast Starter Sponge Will Elevate Your Baking Results

 During this process of dough fermentation enzymes (protease and amylase) are created that leaven the bread.
 This helps to soften the gluten in the dough and allows the protein matrix to stretch as the mix expands, resulting in bread with beautiful structure and increased volume.
 Two of my favorite breads, brioche and German stollen, use the sponge method to get those scrumptious results.

 Making a yeast starter sponge combines equal parts cold spring water, unbleached bread flour, and active dry yeast.

-I am using 2 cups of cool bottled spring water, 2 cups of unbleached bread flour, and ½ tsp active dry yeast.
+I am using 2 cups of cool bottled spring water, 2 cups of unbleached bread flour, and ½ teaspoon active dry yeast.
 Mix all ingredients in a large bowl.

 Let sit for two to three hours and use it in your next batch of bread.
 I am going the traditional route here, so I will use my starter tomorrow evening to make the cake.
 If you have sponge leftover, you can store it in the refrigerator.
 Experiment with your own sponge, adding less yeast.
 It's the fun learning process of baking!